tensorflow/ngraph-bridge/README.md

 ## Build in docker

 Building within docker provides an consistent environment regardless of what os your on, where the environment includes python3.5, tensorflow and ngraph-bridge.
-Using docker as the build environment mounts your current ngraph-bridge directory in docker and calls `docker run build_ngtf.py ...`.
-This provides a consistent build environment while allow the build artifacts to be output to your ngraph-bridge directory tree.
+Using docker as the build environment is integrated into build_tf.py, build_ngtf.py and test_ngtf.py.
+These scripts have docker related options and will reinvoke themselves within a docker container that has mounted the tensorflow and ngraph-bridge directories.
+Running within docker provides a consistent build environment while allowing the build artifacts to be output to the docker host's directories.
+Usage is shown below:

+        ./build_tf.py --build_base

+        ./build_ngtf.py --build_base

 This option uses the tensorflow/tensorflow:devel-py3 as the parent image and builds a base ngtf image making it available locally as ngtf.

-        ./build_ngtf.py --build_base

 After running the above command, build_ngtf.py can be invoked with --run-in-docker and other commonly used args